Easiest Chase Credit Card To Get [2024]: Rewarding Options

 It provides a generous welcome offer and valuable rewards:

-• Welcome offer: Earn 60,000 bonus points after $4,000 in purchases in your first 3 months from account opening (that's worth $750 when redeemed through Chase Travel).
-Plus, get up to $300 in statement credits on Chase Travel purchases within your first year.
+• Welcome offer: Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.

 • Rewards rate: Earn 5X points on travel purchased through Chase Travel℠; 3X points on dining, select streaming services, and online groceries; 2X points on all other travel purchases, and 1X points on all other purchases.